felipelouza/mm-repair/algos/Readme.md

 - PathCover+
 - Maximum weighed matching (MWM)

-In [this page](http://akira.ruc.dk/~keld/research/LKH-3/) you’ll find a recent[^1] Lin-Kernighan heuristic to the Travelling Salesman Problem (TSP), which is also of interest for our column-reordering problem.
+In [this page](http://akira.ruc.dk/~keld/research/LKH-3/)[^1] you’ll find a recent Lin-Kernighan heuristic to the Travelling Salesman Problem (TSP), which is also of interest for our column-reordering problem.

 ## Build